2020 Production Update: Soybean Pod Damage

 Are stink bugs opening up opportunities for pathogen infection?

 Many of the infected pods appear to have a puncture wound that could be from stink bugs.
 Previous research from the Midsouth found that following prolonged conditions of heat and humidity, stink bug damage left soybean seed susceptible to seed decay.
 Currently, stink bugs are moving out of corn and cotton and into soybeans and this pest is most damaging to soybeans at the R4 (full pod) and R5 (beginning seed) growth stages, which much of the NC soybean crop is currently in.
-North Carolina stink bug scouting and management information is available here.
+See this North Carolina stink bug scouting and management information factsheet.

 We acknowledge this pod damage is occurring in parts of the state, but from what we have seen do not anticipate large yield impacts in affected fields.
 Therefore, we recommend that soybean growers use our published thresholds for stinkbug management.
 76% of the North Carolina soybean crop is in pod development where it is susceptible to stress and therefore growers should be diligent about scouting fields for foliar diseases and insects.